 Don’t Trust Wikipedia

-In the past couple of years it has come to light that not only can an outsider not edit references on this largely revered free encyclopedia, Wikipedia has monetized itself by selling PR space to corporate and political interests that is free of conflicts of interest.
+In the past couple of years, it has come to light that not only can an outsider not edit references on this largely revered free encyclopedia, Wikipedia has monetized itself by selling PR space to corporate and political interests that are free of conflicts of interest.
 Powerful

 If it’s happening in these known topics, you can be pretty certain that it’s afflicted Wikipedia entirely.
 So much for the annual plea for donations!
 Take your research elsewhere, because facts are no longer available here.

 There’s More To Know

 The information in this article is just an introduction to Sharon Attkisson’s Stonewalled disclosures.
 It’s an inside look at the hard-core investigations into a variety of events and situations, and how unimportant facts and witnesses

 Whose special interests are these news sites serving?
 What is the whole story on Benghazi, gun walking on the U.S.- Mexico border, Dreamliner battery explosions, and other scandals, cover-ups, and corruption cases in the past few years?
 How